Jason Wilson

 Q: Can athletes continue to train with a club team during spring swim season?

-Team members are highly encouraged to train with a club team during non-season months.
-Upon the approval of team coaches, athletes may train with their club during the Regular Season as well.
+Team members are encouraged to train with a club team during non-season months.
+Upon the approval of team coaches, athletes may train with their club during the Regular Season.
 This arrangement must be discussed with the coaching staff for approval.

 Q: What are the uniform requirements?

-Each team athlete is required to represent Troy in the regulation Speedo uniform at all swim & dive meets scheduled for the 2024 season.
-Our Speedo competition suits, briefs, and jammers should be solid black, with the Troy Warrior logo imprinted on the lower right hip section of the suit or on the backside.
+Each team athlete is required to represent Troy in the 2024 regulation uniform at all meets and tournaments scheduled for the 2024 season.
+Our competition JOLYN suits (for girls,) and Arena briefs (for boys,) should be the 2024 solid black uniform, with the Troy Warrior logo imprinted on the lower right hip section of the suit.
+Swim caps should be the Circle "T" logo.
 Technical suits are also an acceptable option and can be purchased here: Troy Warrior Swim & Dive Team Store.

 Q: Can additional suits, gear, and merchandise be purchased?

-Yes, in addition to the team uniform supplied by Troy Aquatics, additional swimsuits and team merchandise can be purchased online at the Team Store.
+Yes, in addition to the team uniform supplied by Troy Aquatics, additional swimsuits and team merchandise can be purchased online at the Troy Warrior Swim & Dive Team Store.
 Team gear found on our online store is encouraged, but not mandatory.

 Q: Is it required for parents to Volunteer if their student is part of the team?